hoatepdev/hoatepdev/README.md

 # I'm Hoa T. Nguyen.

-Just a boy passionate about coding
+Just a boy passionate about coding.
 Become a developer not a coder! 🌻

 - 🔭 I’m currently working on Javascript.